Derivatives: Navigate Complex Financial Instruments with Confidence and Precision

 • Futures: A futures contract is an agreement to buy or sell an asset at a specified price on a future date.
 It allows parties to hedge against price movements and reduce uncertainty.

 • Options: An option gives the holder the right, but not the obligation, to buy or sell an asset at a predetermined price within a specific time frame.
-This provides flexibility and downside protection.
+This provides flexibility and downside .

 • Swaps: A swap is a contract between two parties to exchange cash flows or assets based on predetermined terms.
 It helps manage interest rate or currency risk.